griky15/RVA_08/README.md

 1. **Install Unity 6.2** via Unity Hub.
 2. **Get the project**
    - Clone the repository or download the ZIP.
    - Open Unity Hub → Add project → select project folder.
+If prompted, select version 6.2 (abbreviated).
    - Run the project.
 It should appear a warning about Vuforia, click 'Continue'.
 Then, an error should appear, click 'Ignore'.
 We will tackle Vuforia abscense in step number 3.
    - Now that the project is open, a warning about deprecated packages should appear.
 Click 'Dismiss' or 'Dismiss forever'.
 3. **Add Vuforia**